Ermegilius/reactOR/README.md

 ## Deployment

-The application is deployed on Netlify and can be accessed at [https://hr-app-ermegilius.netlify.app/](https://hr-app-ermegilius.netlify.app/)
+The front-end is deployed on Netlify and can be accessed at [https://hr-app-ermegilius.netlify.app/](https://hr-app-ermegilius.netlify.app/)

+The back-end is deployed on Render and can be accessed at [https://hr-app-ermegilius.onrender.com/](https://hr-app-ermegilius.onrender.com/)

+Both the front-end and back-end are deployed automatically when changes are pushed to the `main` branch of the Github repository [https://github.com/Ermegilius/reactor/] ( https://github.com/Ermegilius/reactor/).

 ## Authentication